 5. CyberGhost – Secure VPN for Chromebook

-CyberGhost is a Romanian VPN service which is one of the most widely used Chromebook VPNs in the industry.
-Not only that, CyberGhost comes packed with very powerful protocols like OpenVPN, L2T, IPsec, SSTP and secure encryption.
+CyberGhost is a Romanian VPN service that is one of the most widely used Chromebook VPNs in the industry.
+Not only that, CyberGhost comes packed with very powerful protocols like OpenVPN, L2T, IPsec, SSTP, and secure encryption.

 You can learn about the salient attributes of the service through our CyberGhost review.